chrispyles/nbforms/docs/notebook_usage.md

 ### Retrieving Data

 nbforms allows you to get your data from the server and collect it into either a datascience `Table` or a pandas `DataFrame`.
-To retrieve the responses from the server, use `Form.to_table` or `Form.to_df`; the optional `user_hashes` argument (default `False`) indicates whether or not to include a column with a randomly generated string as a pseudo-username.
-Note that these pseudonymized usernames are ephemeral and will change each time you run `Form.to_table` and `Form.to_df`.
+To retrieve the responses from the server, use `Form.to_table` or `Form.to_df`; the optional `user_hashes` argument (default `False`) indicates whether or not to include a column with a pseudonymized username.

 ```python
 # datascience Table